 For reasons not yet clearly understood, some individuals can become allergic to certain constituents of the latex molecule.
-Once allergic, you may remain sensitive for the rest of your life.
+Once allergic, sensitivity remains lifelong.

-Growth in the latex allergy problem has been related to the rising demand and use for latex products.
-The onset of recommendations for universal precautions resulted in increased use of latex gloves - to meet the increased demand, manufacturing processes may have changed resulting in a more highly allergic product.
+The onset of recommendations for universal precautions resulted in increased use of latex gloves; to meet the increased demand, manufacturing processes may have changed resulting in a more highly allergic product.

 Who is at risk of latex allergy?

-- individuals with congenital urinary anomalies (from use of catheters and other latex devices) e.g. children with spina bifida.
+- Individuals with congenital urinary anomalies (from use of catheters and other latex devices) such as children with spina bifida.

-- individuals with a history of sensitivity to certain foods i.e. banana, avocado, chestnut, tomato, peach or kiwifruit
+- Individuals with a history of sensitivity to certain foods such as banana, avocado, chestnut, tomato, peach or kiwifruit

-Contact urticaria usually presents with itching and swelling of the skin at the site of contact with latex.
-This may, for example, be hands from wearing gloves, genitals from contact with condoms, etc. The symptoms usually start within 5 - 15 minutes after coming into contact with the latex article, although it can be delayed for several hours.
+Contact urticaria usually presents with itching and swelling of the skin at the site of contact with latex, for example, hands from wearing gloves, genitals from contact with condoms, and so on.
+The symptoms usually start within 5–15 minutes after coming into contact with the latex article, although it can be delayed for several hours.
 Symptoms can continue for a variable period, from several hours to days after the latex contact has ceased.

 Contact dermatitis from latex may take several days to appear.
 It presents with an itchy, scaly rash, although there may be small blisters if the reaction is acute.
 The rash will usually last several days to weeks but if exposure to latex continues, the rash will last longer.
-Contact dermatitis is not generally caused by sensitivity to latex protein but rather to the chemicals used in the manufacture of the latex product, including antioxidants and rubber accelerators e.g. thiuram, carbamates, MBT, etc.
+Contact dermatitis is not generally caused by sensitivity to latex protein but rather to the chemicals used in the manufacture of the latex product, including antioxidants and rubber accelerators thiuram, carbamates, and mercaptobenzothiazole.

-Contact through skin, mucous membranes, parenteral, intravenous and inhalation.
+Contact through the skin, mucous membranes, parenteral, intravenous and inhalation.

 How to diagnose latex allergy?